woods-project/woods-project.github.io/docs/index.md

 - [[Characters|Meet the Characters]] - Neil, 'Rica, and the gang...
 - [[Plot Points]] - Machine generated with a dash of spice
 - [[Scene Notes]] - Using Kanban view to play around with the scenes (on the web it looks kinda boring, but see notes below for an idea of what it looks like in my "IDE for thinking and writing")
-- [[Xanadu/woods/Story Mechanics|Story Mechanics]] - monomythic story circles and word counts and pacing, oh my!
+- [[Story Mechanics]]- monomythic story circles and word counts and pacing, oh my!

 ### Notes on this site

 This novel and this site are being composed in Obsidian.md, a recent 'plain text connected thinking' app I started seriously using on New Year's Eve.

 In addition to my 'private memex' of reading notes, daily logs, drafts for blog posts, to-do lists, concept maps, and project boards, I have a folder for this project which is symlinked to a stand-alone git repo which uses mkdocs to compile the website you're reading.
+It's not 'push-button' publishing per-se, but for a cli-geek `mkdocs gh-deploy` is practically a single button push.

 The use of Cory Doctorow as a reviewer on the fake cover is aspirational - he's never heard of Michael, though I'd bet anything he's heard of ChatGPT and has opinions.